containers/podman/docs/source/markdown/podman-network-create.1.md

 Upon completion of creating the network, Podman will display the name of the newly added network.

+NOTE: The support for the network name pasta is deprecated and will be removed in the next major release because it is used as a special network mode in **podman run/create --network**.

 ## OPTIONS
 #### **--disable-dns**